miniupnp/ngiflib/readme.txt

- NGIFLIB_NO_FILE :          remove dependencies to stdio FILE NGIFLIB_INDEXED_ONLY :     remove code for truecolor output NGIFLIB_ENABLE_CALLBACKS : enable palette and line callbacks
+ NGIFLIB_NO_FILE :          remove dependencies to stdio FILE NGIFLIB_INDEXED_ONLY :     remove code for truecolor output NGIFLIB_ENABLE_CALLBACKS : enable palette and line callbacks DNGIFLIBSDL_LOG :          enable log to stdout in ngiflibSDL.c